jbroadway/docs/docs/2022.1/studio/references/desktop-interface/take-editor.md

 # Take editor

+> Note: Exporting data is a Flipside Studio Pro feature.
+For more information, visit our [pricing page](/pricing).

 The take editor lets you see the recorded parts for a take and export data.
 The take editor will gain more editing capabilities in future releases.

 You can find the take editor with these steps: